 - To provide and promote sound basic Physical Sciences training as a foundation for the development of applied science and technology taking into account indigenous culture to enhance national unity coupled with technology in response to the national need for skilled, innovative and technological-oriented manpower for national development.

 - To identify scientific and technological problems and needs of the society and to find solutions to them within the context of overall national development as well as to provide consultancy services to local industries, organizations and government parastatals.

 - To act as agents and catalyst of development through postgraduate training, research and innovation in physical sciences, the effective and economic utilization, exploitation and conservation of the country’s natural, economic and human resources.

-- To encourage the advancement of learning and to hold out to all persons without distinction of race, creed, sex or political conviction the opportunity of acquiring a higher education in Physical Sciences.
+- To encourage the advancement of learning and to hold out to all persons without distinction of race, creed, sex or political conviction the opportunity of acquiring higher education in Physical Sciences.

 - To provide students with knowledge and skills-based from which they can proceed to further studies in specialized areas of Physical Sciences or multi-disciplinary areas involving Physical Sciences and inculcate in them the required skills for industrial application, firms and outsourcing.

 - To generate in students an appreciation of the importance of physical science in industrial planning, economic planning, education, environment, health and social planning.